-- Changes in Benefit Terms There were no changes in benefit terms for either the CalSTRS and CalPERS plans from the previous valuations. - Changes of Assumptions There were no changes in economic assumptions for the CalSTRS and CalPERS plans from the previous valuations.
-The CalPERS plan discount rate changed from 7.15% to 6.90% since the previous valuation.
+- Changes in Benefit Terms There were no changes in benefit terms for the CalPERS plan from the previous valuation. - Changes of Assumptions There were no changes in economic assumptions for the CalPERS plan from the previous valuation.

 Schedule of Office of Education's Contributions for Pensions